silnrsi/font-payap-lanna/documentation/source/resources.md

 ## Requirements

-These fonts are supported by all major operating systems (macOS, Windows, Linux-based, iOS, and Android), however the extent of that support depends on the individual OS and application.
+These fonts are supported by applications on all major operating systems (macOS, Windows, Linux-based, iOS, and Android), however the extent of that support depends on the individual OS and application.
+In particular, the application currently needs to support SIL’s [Graphite](https://graphite.sil.org) rendering technology.

 ## Installation